freenas/freenas-docs/userguide/sharing.rst

 ..
 Add instructions for creating NFS share in new UI

-To create an NFS share, navigate :menuselection:`Sharing -> Unix (NFS) Shares` and click :guilabel:`Add Unix (NFS) Share`.
+To create an NFS share, navigate to :menuselection:`Sharing -> Unix (NFS) Shares` and click :guilabel:`Add Unix (NFS) Share`.